yldio/pouch-remote-stream/README.md

 ## PouchDB

 For now, it' only works with PouchDB v4.0.
-Compatibility with the new PouchDB v5 is being developed in this branch.
+Compatibility with the new PouchDB v5 is being developed on [this branch](https://github.com/pgte/pouch-remote-stream/tree/pouchdb-5)

 ## Install